4ms/metamodule-docs-website/docs/wifi.md

       Make sure whatever Wi-Fi network you entered into the ESP BLE app is the same as the network your computer is connected to.

+- I don't have a Wi-Fi button on my VCV Rack MetaModule hub
+    - You need to install the 4ms plugin v2.0.9 or later

+- I can't send a patch over Wi-Fi using VCV Rack
+    - Verify the IP address is correct: compare it carefully with what's displayed on the MetaModule Settings > Info page.
+Don't forget to type the "http://" at the start.

+    - Try typing the IP address into a browser to make sure you have the right address

+    - Your computer has to be on the same Wi-Fi network as the MetaModule Wi-Fi Expander.

+    - Are you trying to transfer to a volume (Card or USB) that's not inserted into the MetaModule?
+Go to Load Patch on the MetaModule and make sure the volume you're trying to transfer to is actually detected.

+    - If you are transferring to the Internal drive, it's possible you ran out of space.
+Delete some patches.

+    - There is a limit of 1MB for patch files transferred to USB or Card, and 256kB for the Internal drive.
+Most modules store very little (only a few bytes, if anything) but some modules store 64kB or more.
+Try saving the .yml patch file to your computer and then looking at how large it is.